conan513/ds-patches/README.md

 1. Copy all files and folders into Dark Souls\Data folder.
 (In the pirated version, copy the files and folders into the main directory)

-2. Configure the graphics settings in the dsfix.ini file.
+2. Configure the graphics settings in the DSfix.ini file.

 Donate my other server and mod packs